PseudoDevs/IamGhost/bmd7.md

-Last updated: 2024-04-08 11:42:21
+Last updated: 2024-04-08 11:42:54
-Random Quote: I don't have a phone.
-I refuse to be a slave to technology. - Wednesday Addams
+Random Quote: I'm sorry.
+I've been told before that my light tread is too elegant to be detected by the human ear. - Kamala